aws-cloudformation/rain/internal/cmd/cc/README.md

 ```

 Each deployment has its own state file in the rain artifacts bucket in the
 region where you are deploying.
-If a user tries a deploymemnt while there is a
+If a user tries a deployment while there is a
 locked state file, the command gives an error message with instructions on how
 to remediate the issue.
 Often times, this will result from a deployment that
 failed halfway through.